 - Clementines - Clementines are super sweet and seedless.
 Typically known by brand names Cuties or Sweeties in the groceries.
 If you have a choice for mandarin juice, clementines would be better than tangerines.

-STEP ONE: Remove the peels of all mandarins and lemons.
+Remove the peels of all mandarins and lemons.
 I like to cut off the ends (or butts) of each citrus fruit.
 Stand it upright on one flat end, and cut downward.
 Avoid cutting too much of the peel, or you’ll skip out on juice.
+If you get ripe enough mandarins, they should be fairly easy to peel with your hands instead.

 Can I Use a Juicer?